northox/northox.github.io/_drafts/2015-09-20-qubes-rumpkernel.md

 pick and choose NetBSD's drivers

 #### What's the value for Qubes OS?
-I foresee two main benefit of integrating anykernels to the QubesOS architecture:
+I foresee two main benefits:

-1. Possibility for more segregation
+1. Encourage even more segregation
+Obviously, there's the question of resources:
+- cpu load
+- memory usage
+- disk space.. templateVM

+But the real value is for the User Experience (encourage more segre):
+- boot time
+- reduce the need to manage
+resource (shutdown some VMs to gain mem) drive proper behaviour to use convertVM - serviceVM

 load: CPU / memory
 hard drive = minimal cuz templateVM is to lower the boot time and cpu/memory footprint to enable more serviceVM (big sec-gain)